megabert/check-mk-plugins/local_checks/automysqlbackup/README.md

 # Check for automsqlbackup

-The check looks if there are any files named ERRORS_* in the backup directory.
+The check looks if there are any non-empty files named ERRORS_\* in the backup directory.
 If there are: The check fails.

 Copy the file check_automysqlbackup to your check_mk local dir, normally /usr/lib/check_mk_agent/local, grant